IBM, NASA using AI to answer climate change questions

 "By leveraging remote sensing data and geospatial foundation models, the team can quantify the amount of carbon being sequestered or stored in a region, such as the Kakamega forest [in Kenya].
 This information can assist with the issuance of carbon credits for the voluntary or compliance carbon market," he explained.

-A graphic representation of the amount of carbon being sequestered in the Kakamega forest in Kenya.
+Example of IBM's geospatial foundation models' ability to quantify the amount of carbon being sequestered in the Kakamega forest in Kenya.
+(Source: IBM Research)

 Weldemariam said the African team is also working on developing early warning systems for natural disasters such as flooding or heatwaves.
 These systems improve disaster preparedness and reduce the impact of extreme events, contributing to overall resilience.